upheavaldesign/website/README.md

 ### JS

-We are using jQuery.
+We are using jQuery, helper plugins, + custom code.
 All scripts are compiled and minified.

 ### Images